Hi, I’m Dan.

 It’s a bit like the philosopher’s axe: replace the axehead when it wears out, later replace the handle when that wears out – is it the same axe?
 The same could be said of the cells in your body.
 All is flux.

-A full review of my Thorn Sherpa bicycle will follow soon.
+A full review of my Thorn Sherpa bicycle will follow, eventually.

 For one thing, I just like the sound of the syllables – I am a sucker for alliteration!
 It also has a double-meaning for me.
 For the first part, I am travelling by bicycle, therefore self-propelled.